-Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched
+Could Arizona plan’s financial incentive be enough for MLB, players to end coronavirus shutdown?

 But the projected dollars generated from televising games in this time when there is no competing aspect must be significant enough for MLB to look at a plan that would forgo gate receipts — its largest moneymaker.

-While money may be the ultimate motivator to get this deal in place, the concept of overall player health and operating within the confines of the guidelines to combat the spread of coronavirus would be the ultimate barrier to overcome.
+While money might be the ultimate motivator to get this deal in place, the concept of overall player health and operating within the confines of the guidelines to combat the spread of coronavirus would be the ultimate barrier to overcome.

 As Passan notes, the biggest concern would be a major need for coronavirus tests with a quick turnaround time.
 Those tests, which MLB would have to buy from private companies, could be available in May.
 If MLB’s testing were to hinder public testing, that would have to be put on hold.
-From an ethical and a public-relations perspective, people in need of tests must outweigh the need for athletes, regardless of MLB financing it.
+From an ethical and public-relations perspective, people in need of tests must outweigh the need for athletes, regardless of MLB financing it.

 The other logistical issues of this situation in play might generate debate or even ire, but they are all solvable within reason.